Further reducing our consumption of resources

 Avoiding waste: recycling and reuse instead of disposal

 We aim to generate as little waste as possible and to achieve a high level of reuse.
-Since 2013, a public-benefit IT service provider has been reprocessing our discarded IT equipment and subsequently marketing it as used equipment.
-Defective devices are disposed of in an environmentally friendly and professional manner.
+Since 2013, a public-benefit IT

 During the procurement process too, we ensure that product packaging generates as little waste as possible, which is why we prefer reusable packaging.
 All packaging must meet our environmental requirements or be taken back by the supplier.
 We attach great importance to the repairability of purchased goods.
 There are collection bins for recycling used highlighters and markers at all our locations in Germany, especially at our training centres.